 Typically, the candidate initiates the proposal process through informal conferences with professors.
 The candidate should be prepared with possible topics and a preferred type of culminating experience.
 Faculty should offer feedback and an indication of availability for possible service as either a chair or as a member of the committee.
 It is imperative that the candidate begin this process with sufficient lead time, to prepare a substantial proposal for potential committee members' consideration.
 See the specifics of the proposals below.

-Comprehensive exams are only offered during the spring semester.
-Comprehensive exams are generally taken in areas the student has had a seminar or a research methodology course.
-Candidates must initiate contact with faculty members of their choosing to determine if the instructor will serve as first reader for the exam.
-One other faculty member must agree to accept the role of second reader for each exam.
-The first reader and the candidate should agree on a topic area for the exam and determine an appropriate reading list for the candidate to review in preparation for the exam.
+Comprehensive exams are taken in research methods and two topical areas.
+Comprehensive exams committees involve 3 faculty members and are generally taken in areas the student has had in a seminar or research methodology course.
+Candidates should initiate contact with prospective faculty members to determine a general topic area for each exam and which faculty members will serve as first reader for one of the three exams.
+Each faculty member on the committee will additionally serve in the role of second reader for one other exam.
+Prior to the exam, following the schedule given for the semester, the first reader and the candidate should agree on a topic area for the exam and determine an appropriate reading list for the candidate to review in preparation for the exam.

-Signatures on the University’s Proposal for Culminating Experience Forms must be obtained and filed in Graduate Studies the semester before the comprehensive exams are taken.
+Signatures on the University’s Proposal for Culminating Experience Forms (PCE) will be needed and filed in Graduate Studies the semester before the comprehensive exams are taken.
 After the form is filed the candidate enrolls in COMM 896 to take the exams.

 This option for a culminating experience is designed for research interests of substance and disciplinary relevance that can most appropriately be expressed in a creative form.